10 Summer Food Prep Ideas

 7) Freeze water bottles.

-There’s nothing grosser or more depressing than a swig of hot water on a scorching hot day.
+There’s nothing worse than a swig of hot water on a scorching hot day.
 Store some filled water bottles in the freezer so that they stay cold a lot longer when you’re running errands in the car or doing things outdoors.

 8) Bake and freeze muffins, banana bread or other breakfast-friendly baked goods.

-This will not only make breakfast easy on regular mornings, but frozen baked goods are great to take on vacation if you’re road-tripping somewhere.
+This will not only make breakfast easy on regular mornings, but baking and freezing some muffins, quickbreads, or other baked goods is a great idea if you’re road-tripping somewhere.
 Dedicate one morning or afternoon to knocking out several loaves of bread or several dozen muffins, and you’ll reap the rewards for weeks to come.

 9) Load up on ice and ice packs.